Preparing to Leave For College

 Talking to your child about how to maintain a healthy lifestyle can help them keep things in perspective.

 - Diet and Exercise.
 Talk to your child about the importance of a healthy diet and regular exercise so they don't become of victim of the "freshmen fifteen," those extra fifteen pounds that many freshman gain during their first semester at college.
 Dining halls on campus offer a wide variety of healthy foods for students to choose from.
 Instead of that slice of chocolate cake, take an apple or some yogurt.
-Send a supply of healthy snacks with your son or daughter to keep in their dorm room for those late night study sessions (instead of calling out for late night pizza delivery).
+Send a supply of healthy snacks with your son or daughter to keep in their room for those late night study sessions (instead of calling out for late night pizza delivery).
 Most students have access to microwaves and/or refrigerators in their rooms so it is easy to keep a supply of juice, fresh fruit, yogurt, popcorn, etc.

 - Substance Abuse.
 Talk to your child about the abuse of alcohol, tobacco and illicit drugs.
 Talk about healthy alternatives.
 But most of all, talk about the serious consequences that can come from substance abuse.
 Share your personal values and opinions.
 Listen to their concerns.